Put very simply, a restoration levy is an additional charge added to your ticket price which is intended to go straight to the venue for investment.

 Tickets are already a big investment, especially if you’re a serial gig-goer, and another charge is a bit of a wind-up.
 We get it.

 So why then have we now added this annoying charge to your ticket price?
-Firstly, we’ve kept it low – it’s £1.20, of which when VAT is paid, leaves us with £1 per ticket.
+Firstly, we’ve kept it low – it’s £1.50.

 Troxy is a Grade II listed building.
 With that comes a huge amount of responsibility.
 Everything we do in the venue has to be considered, investigated, planned, carefully signed off and sometimes we even need to get planning permission just to paint a wall!